stellar/stellar-disbursement-platform-backend/helmchart/sdp/README.md

 - Kubernetes 1.19+
 - Helm 3.2.0+
 - Postgres 14.0+ database deployed in the same Kubernetes cluster
+- Kafka (optional) needed for inter-service communication when `eventBroker.type` is set to "KAFKA"

 ## Installing the Chart